JabRef/jabref/PRIVACY.md

 The Browser Extension does not share any data except with the local instance of the JabRef software application, which stores the citation data as a new entry in its library.

 ## Links to other Websites
 - Our Service may contain links to other websites that are not operated by Us.
-If You click on a third party link, You will be directed to that third party's site.
-We strongly advise You to review the Privacy Policy of every site You visit.
+If you click on a third party link, you will be directed to that third party's site.
+We strongly advise you to review the Privacy Policy of every site you visit.
 - We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 ## Changes to this Privacy Policy